benjaminadk/palette-pal/README.md

 # Palette Pal

-A free and open source source of color
+an open source 🎨 source of color